william-Dic/DeepBattler/README.md

 © [2024] [William-Dic]

-Permission is granted free of charge to any individual to use, copy, modify, and distribute this software for personal, educational, or non-commercial purposes, under the following terms:
+You’re free to use, copy, modify, and share this software for personal, educational, or non-commercial purposes.
+Here’s what you need to know:

 1. **Non-Commercial Use**
-   The Software or its derivatives may not be used, sold, or distributed for commercial purposes without prior written permission from the copyright holder.
+   Feel free to use and tweak the software, but don’t sell or distribute it commercially without permission.

 2. **Hearthstone Intellectual Property**
-   This Software may reference or utilize assets, names, or materials from Blizzard Entertainment's Hearthstone.
-All such assets remain the intellectual property of Blizzard Entertainment.
-Usage of this Software must comply with Blizzard Entertainment's terms and conditions.
-This Software is not affiliated with or endorsed by Blizzard Entertainment.
+   This tool uses assets from Blizzard Entertainment’s Hearthstone.
+Make sure to follow Blizzard’s terms when using DeepBattler.
+This tool isn’t affiliated with or endorsed by Blizzard.

 3. **Acknowledgment of External Contributions**
-   This Software incorporates components from Hearthstone Deck Tracker (HDT), developed by HearthSim.
-All rights to HDT and its components remain with HearthSim and its contributors.
-This acknowledgment does not imply any ownership or endorsement of this Software by HearthSim.
+   DeepBattler includes components from Hearthstone Deck Tracker (HDT) by HearthSim.
+All rights to HDT belong to HearthSim and its contributors.
+This doesn’t imply any ownership or endorsement by HearthSim.

 4. **No Warranty**
-   This Software is provided "as is," without any express or implied warranties, including but not limited to fitness for a particular purpose or non-infringement.
-The authors shall not be held liable for any claims, damages, or other liabilities arising from the use or misuse of this Software.
+   The software is provided "as is."
+We aren’t responsible for any issues that arise from using it.

 5. **Derivative Works**
-   Any modifications or derivative works must include this license and comply with its restrictions.
+   If you modify or build upon this software, include this license and follow its terms.

 6. **Redistribution**
-   Redistribution of this Software or its derivatives must retain this license file and copyright notices.
+   If you share the software or any derivatives, keep this license and the copyright notices.

-By using this Software, you agree to these terms.
+By using DeepBattler, you agree to these terms.

 [William-Dic]
 [2024]